International Students in the Archdiocese of Los Angeles

 As part of the admissions criteria for potential students, schools shall set academic qualifications and language proficiency standards.
 Measures of English language proficiency, such as the Test of English as a Foreign Language (TOEFL) may be required as part of a student's evaluation for admission.

 The school shall interview each international applicant.
-All interviews should be conducted with a camera so that the interviewer can see and interact with the applicant; this may be accomplished through electronic communication such as Zoom, Skype or similar platform.
+All interviews should be conducted with a camera so that the interviewer can see and interact with the applicant; this may be accomplished through electronic communication such as Zoom or similar platform.
 This type of interview will help to determine the student's English language proficiency and provide an opportunity for the school to review the Catholic mission of the school with the prospective student.
-The school also should consider implementing a written portion of the interview.
+The school also should consider conducting part of the interview in writing.

 Upon admission, any student admitted to an elementary school or high school must be age appropriate to the grade in which he or she is enrolled.
 The student's age at entrance should allow him or her time to graduate from high school before the student's 20th birthday.
 Schools may not accept new high school seniors without approval from the Department of Catholic Schools.